dbonattoj/dbonattoj.github.io/_posts/2025-12-28-knowledge-graph.md

 But even if I followed a strict table-of-contents path, that strain would exist anyway.
 If I strictly followed chapters and subsections, the same problems would appear: chapters would constantly refer to material further ahead in the course, or assume background knowledge students do not yet fully have.
 The strain is unavoidable, the question is whether it is meaningful.

 I believe it is.
 Learning is not passive consumption, it is active reconstruction.
-One of the most important parts of learning is the student’s own work of restructuring knowledge into something that makes sense to them.
+One of the most important parts of learning is the student's own work of restructuring knowledge into something that makes sense to them.
 That effort, reorganizing, connecting, revisiting, is where real understanding forms.

 Once concepts have been understood through a linear narrative, it becomes much easier to mentally reconstruct the original graph: to move freely between ideas, to apply them out of order, and to form higher-level insights.
 But that reconstruction must happen internally.
 No outline can do it for them.